nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    1. Download the `.jar` file and copy it into an empty folder.
    2. Open a terminal window and navigate to the directory where the `.jar` file is located.
    3. Execute `java -jar hallpointer.jar`.<br>
       **Expected:** Shows the GUI with a set of sample data.
-The window size may not be optimal.
+Do resize the window if it is not suited for your needs.

 2. Saving Window Preferences

-   1. Resize the window to an optimum size.
+   1. Resize the window to your desired size.
 Move the window to a different location.
 Close the window.
    2. Re-launch the application by double-clicking the `.jar` file.<br>
       **Expected:** The most recent window size and location is retained.